 Although I get the premise behind this advice – wrought with good intentions and meant to head us in the direction of success – I am becoming increasingly troubled by how much it permeates through our lives.

-Is it really true that in order to succeed we have to work hard, make sacrifices, pull ourselves up by our bootstraps?
+Is it really true that in order to succeed, we have to work hard, make sacrifices, and pull ourselves up by our bootstraps?

 The Myth of Hard Work

-When I was young I remember my father telling me that “nothing worth having is easy to get.”
+When I was young, I remember my father telling me that “nothing worth having is easy to get.”
 These words were very inspiring to me.
 Especially coming from someone I admired so much.
-I fully embraced those words and lived by them for most of my life.
+So I fully embraced those words and lived by them for most of my life.

 I used the words of my father to encourage and inspire those who sought my guidance.

 I thought I could help bring them comfort in the notion that hard work is beneficial.
 Keep trying, and eventually, your hard work will pay off.
 Even though they had a long, hard road of work ahead of them, it would most certainly be worth it.
 All they had to do is put in the necessary hard work.